 We are in a very intense process of creating and evolving a new catalyst for self-organization, called Organic Organization (O2).
-For didactic purposes, O2 is divided into three different books:
+For didactic purposes, O2 is divided into three different components:

-- Game Book: The minimum rules for you to start playing the O2 game.
+- Meta-Agreements: The minimum rules for you to start playing the O2 game.
 It would be the materialization of the minimum patterns needed in clear principles and guidelines.
 Leaving plenty of room to adapt to the organizational context, but avoiding confusion about where to start and which patterns are essential.
-Following the rules of the Game Book allows the emergence of a powerful self-organizing meta-process.
+Following the rules of the Meta-Agreements allows the emergence of a powerful self-organizing meta-process.

-- Rogue Book: A book for change agents.
+- Field Guide: A guide for change agents.
 It would be a way of presenting patterns that have arisen in processes of transition and adoption of the patterns found in O2.
 We know that the challenge lies in adapting to this new world and that is why we want to dedicate energy to support those who are at the forefront.

 It’s impossible to copy an organization